FarmData2/FarmData2/docs/install/connecting.md

 ## Connect Using Your Web Browser

-Connecting with your web browser is the easiest way to connect to the FarmData2 Development Environment.
+Connecting with your web browser is the easiest way to connect to a FarmData2 Development Environment.
 There are no additional dependencies to install and the linux desktop will appear inside your browser window.

-There are a few things to know about connecting to the FarmData2 Development Environment in your browser.
+There are a few things to know about connecting to a FarmData2 Development Environment in your browser.

 - There is a "noVNC Menu" that can be opened at the left edge of the desktop.